Galadon123/AWS-EKS-Labs/EKS Labs/Lab 04/README.md

             - containerPort: 5000
     ```

-    Update the image according to your docker image that your created earlier.
+    Update the image according to your docker image that you created earlier.
+You can also use this image as well.

 6. Deploy the application: